ardaku/daku/spec/introduction.md

 "ready" and the buffer filled with new data.
 This is only possible for `notify` channels.

-There are two kinds of channels in total; `ignore`s and `notify`s.
+There are three kinds of channels in total; `ignore`s, `notify`s, and `ignore-notify`s.
 An ignore channel never becomes ready because it's implicity ready immediately.
 The two kinds are mutually exclusive; you can't wait for notification from an ignore or tell Daku not to send a notification from a notify.
+The `ignore-notify` channel type is used for the creation of new channels.
+An `ignore-notify` channel becomes ready immediately like an `ignore` channel, but doesn't notify until the new channel is ready.

 ### Portal
 A portal is an interface to some type of hardware on the host.
 A portal